 KY: I look at Edwin’s 1976 400m hurdles win at the Olympic Games in Montreal on YouTube all the time.
 If I want to smile, I look at Allen Johnson’s run in the 110m hurdles heats at the Athens Olympics in 2004.
 I’m sorry, I can’t help it, he was running so fast but then it went wrong and he went under a hurdle.
 He was almost decapitated.

 Do you look at your own races on YouTube?

 KY: In fact, I even upload my own races, if they are not there.
 It’s not being arrogant, I hope, I want to help youngsters understand the event.
 I also still look at other races by Edwin (Moses) and Harald (Schmidt).

-Where do your event in 100 years’ time?
+Where do you see your event in 100 years’ time?

-KY: I’m not sure but hopefully no one will have run under 46.78.
+KY: I’m not sure but hopefully no one will have run faster than 46.78.

-Have you been back in Barcelona many times since your Olympic triumph?
+Have you been back to Barcelona since your Olympic triumph?

 KY: Only once before today, in 2006.
 I was at the Cannes Film Festival and we drove around the coast to visit the city again.
 It was nice to actually see the city properly, I never had the chance in 1992.

 Why not, didn’t you have plenty of time to go sightseeing in 1992?

 KY: Before the competition, I was just focused on what I had to do and then the day afterwards, having just broken the world record, I just got on a coach which went to Monte Carlo for a meeting there.